Home Nike Tennis New Jersey Lawrenceville Nike Tennis Camp at The Lawrenceville School

 For information regarding our cancellation policy and all other company policies, please visit USSC Policies.

-Below is a suggested list of clothes, equipment, and personal items.
+Below is a suggested list of clothes, equipment, and personal items we recommend you bring to camp.
 US Sports Camps is NOT responsible for lost or stolen articles or money.

 • Athletic, on-court tennis clothing